-Each line of port A has the capability of waking-up the device.
 Each I/O port has a pull-high option.
 Once the pull-high option is selected, the I/O port has a pull-high resistor, otherwise, there's none.
 Take note that a non-pull-high I/O port operating in input mode will cause a floating state.

-The PA3 and PA5 are pin-shared with the PFD and $\overline{\text{INT}}$ pins respectively.
-If the PFD option is selected, the output signal in output mode of PA3 will be the PFD signal generated by the timer/event counter overflow signal.
-The input mode always remain in its original functions.
-Once the PFD option is selected, the PFD output signal is controlled by the PA3 data register only.
-Writing a "1" to the PA3 data register will enable the PFD output function and writing "0" will force the PA3 to remain at "0".
+The PA3 is pin-shared with the PFD signal.
+If the PFD option is selected, the output signal in output mode of PA3 will be the PFD signal generated by timer/event counter overflow signal.
+The input mode always remaining its original functions.
+Once the PFD option is selected, the PFD output signal is controlled by PA3 data register only.
+Writing "1" to PA3 data register will enable the PFD output function and writing "0" will force the PA3 to remain at "0".